-Installing with pip
+Installing with pipx

-The pre-compiled Exegol's wrapper can be installed from the PyPI repository.
-While this is the easiest and most user-friendly technique, it is advised to install from sources, as it allows to switch from release to dev branches easily and it supports the auto-update feature.
+Exegol's wrapper can be installed from pip.
+While this is the easiest and most user-friendly technique, for more advanced users it is advised to install from sources, as it allows to switch from release to dev branches easily and the auto-update feature is supported.